relaycorp/veraid-website/index.md

 ## Technical overview

-Vera combines DNSSEC with a new Public Key Infrastructure (PKI) to produce digital signatures whose provenance can be traced back to a domain name.
+VeraId combines DNSSEC with a new Public Key Infrastructure (PKI) to produce digital signatures whose provenance can be traced back to a domain name.
 Any DNSSEC-enabled domain can be a trust anchor in the PKI, but it'd only have control over itself (not other domains).

 Consequently, every digital signature contains enough data to be independently verified.
 External queries, such as DNS lookups, are not needed.